no-markup-markup/nmm/readme-template/README.md

 - In line with the WYSIWYG goal, available markup options are very few.
 Users are expected to make heavy use of the quite generous Unicode coverage of symbols used in scientific writing.
-For example, instead of LaTeX's `$\alpha$` the user is expected to simply write `α` (U+03B1), or even `𝛼` (U+1D6FC “Mathematical Italic Small Alpha”).
+For example, instead of LaTeX's `$\alpha$` users are expected to simply write `α` (U+03B1), or even `𝛼` (U+1D6FC “Mathematical Italic Small Alpha”).

 - Currently, nmm has two semantics: raw text and HTML.
-These are not flexible—they reflect a specific approach to manuscript organization and layout that the nmm's creators like.
-(Of course, one may write one's own semantics. nmm is capable of generating an XML representation of the abstract syntax tree of an nmm source.
-Thus using these XML representations, one may implement one's own semantics—though doing so most likely would be a non-trivial amount of work.)
+The raw text semantics is not flexible at all: it reflects a specific approach to manuscript organization and layout that the nmm creators like.
+The HTML semantics is flexible only in the sense that one might override the default CSS.
+(One may of course also do some JavaScript magic—please do not!)
+Of course, one may write one's own semantics. nmm is capable of generating an XML representation of the abstract syntax tree of an nmm source.
+Thus using these XML representations, one may implement one's own semantics—though doing so most likely would be a non-trivial amount of work.

 ## Project status